Guidance After the Trauma of a Crash

 Once you address your injuries, dial 911 to report the accident to the police.
 As police, medical personnel, and roadside assistance arrive to the scene of the accident, try to attain photos of the circumstances of the accident.
 Items such as road conditions, traffic signs, and any damages to the vehicles should be documented.
 It is important to keep documentation of these factors in order to build a factual personal injury claim.

 After an accident, refrain from giving a statement to the insurance company of the at-fault individual.
 They could use your words against you.
 Instead, call a qualified attorney to discuss your options.
 For further tips on what to do after an accident, check out our What to Do After a Car Accident Guide.

 Q: Do I need to call the police after an accident?

 A: Florida law dictates that all accidents must be reported to the police.
-Police presence is incredibly useful following a crash, as they will come to the scene and obtain insurance information from yourself and the other driver by writing a report known as a “Driver’s Exchange of Information.”
-This report is crucial in recovering information needed to build a personal injury case.
+Police presence is incredibly useful following a crash, as they will come to the scene and obtain insurance information from yourself and the other driver by writing a police report known as a “Driver’s Exchange of Information.”
+This accident scene report is crucial in recovering the information needed to build a personal injury case.